 What has been noted about recent Disney movies in these franchises is the particular form taken by new female leading characters, which usually overshadow or replace the male leads inherited from the earlier movies.
 Most conspicuously, they are frequently what are called "Mary Sue" characters, which means that they are, as it says at Wikipedia, "inexplicably competent across all domains, gifted with unique talents or powers, liked or respected by most other characters, unrealistically free of weaknesses, extremely attractive, innately virtuous, and/or generally lacking meaningful character flaws."
 Thus, with them, there is no character arc or character development.
 They start off perfect.
 We might note that this is consistent with the Barbie type of movie, where all the trouble and evil is external to the heroine.

 A conspicuous example of this is in The Force Awakens of 2015, the first of a sequel trilogy to the original Star Wars movies, and thus called "Episode VII."
-The lead, played by Daisy Ridley, is "Rey," who seems to be an orphan "scavanger" on a desert planet, much like Tatooine in the original Star Wars.
+The lead, played by Daisy Ridley, who we see inevitably sexualized in the image at right (doubtless to the fury of anaesthetic feminists), is "Rey," who seems to be an orphan "scavanger" on a desert planet, much like Tatooine in the original Star Wars.
 In fact, the whole of The Force Awakens looks much like a remake of the original Star Wars, with Rey in the place of Luke Skywalker.
 There the similarities end.
 We discover the Rey is already improbably powerful and comptent with "The Force."
 Unlike Luke, she needs no training but is already able to use the Force and defeat people who actually have been trained in the Force.
 She even spontaneously knows how to fight with a sword, a light saber, despite swordfighting requiring skills that may require many years of training -- as we see, for instance, in the treatment of knife fighting techniques in the celebrated Dune [book, 1965; movies, 1984, 2021].

 This muddles much of the lore found in the earlier Star Wars movies.
 In the prequel movie, The Phantom Menace [1999], the Jedi Council initially rejects the young Anakin Skywalker for Jedi training because "he is too old," despite being a child.
 Although he is later accepted, we are given to understand that this late inception of training is what makes him vulnerable to the temptations of the Dark Side, which leads to the destruction of the entire Jedi Order and of the Republic it protected.